inductiva/inductiva/docs-sources/openfoam/mpi-openfoam/foundation-inductiva.md

 To understand the default behavior of OpenFOAM-Foundation when running on Inductiva, let’s start by running the tutorial provided [here](../quick-start.md).

-We will run the exact same simulation but with one small change: we will use the default settings for the VM.
+We will run the exact same simulation but with one small change: we will use the default settings for the computational resources.
 Your code should look like this:

 ```python
 import inductiva